Author

 LinkedIn reports that at least 19% of companies have adopted HR analytics to plan workforces more effectively, and 12% have dedicated HR analytics roles.
 However, for many HR leaders, the concept of workforce planning still seems daunting.

-Workforce planning is absolutely integral to wider organisational strategy and now every HR team, in theory, has access to huge volumes of valuable data.
-The benefits of harnessing this information to implement total workforce planning strategies, in order to aid organisational efficiency, should not be underestimated.By harnessing data to predict the behaviours of employees and market demand fluctuations, HR teams can plan to overcome forecasted skills gaps.
-This also allows them to bring in external expertise to bolster growth and push into new markets.
+Workforce planning is absolutely integral to wider organisational strategy.
+Now that every HR team, in theory, has access to huge volumes of valuable data, they can use this data to predict the behaviours of employees and market demand fluctuations.
+This means HR teams can plan to overcome forecasted skills gaps and bring in external expertise to bolster growth and push into new markets where they can see it will be needed.

-In its most sophisticated form, workforce planning can also show where a surplus of talent is available, helping businesses to make better informed decisions about where skills need to be redeployed, or which geographies to target or avoid.
+If there is enough in-depth data, workforce planning can also show where a surplus of talent is available.
+This can help businesses to make better informed decisions about where skills need to be redeployed, or which geographies to target or avoid.

-Workforce planning can also be used to model various possible commercial scenarios, in effect helping to future proof an organisation - an invaluable asset in this increasingly unpredictable, fast-paced, globalised world.
+Workforce planning can also be used to model future possible commercial scenarios and plan the best reaction, in effect helping to future proof an organisation - an invaluable asset in this increasingly unpredictable, fast-paced, globalised world.

 By digitally tracking the availability of skills, both within the business and externally in the market, leaders can:

-Of course, there is no exact science to predicting future workforce needs.
-Indeed, some of today’s most in-demand roles didn’t even exist a decade ago.
-However, we can assume that some skills, such as digital, will only continue to grow in prominence.
+It is safe to assume that many of these skills and roles will only continue to grow in prominence.
 Having a policy of assessing potential recruits for - and hiring based on - core competencies, rather than strictly on specific experience, can also be an effective strategy.

 When it comes to closing workforce gaps, the argument for offering learning and development opportunities to existing teams, rather than automatically seeking external hires, is a convincing one.
 Redeploying staff where a business needs talent most is much more efficient than hiring and firing as markets ebb and flow, and staff retention should be a top priority for every company.

-At a time when talent scarcity and skills shortages are impacting almost every sector, identifying overlaps in ability and mismatches in skills allows companies to close gaps in a sustainable way.
-Retraining, upskilling, and redeploying existing talent where possible - rather than continually buying in fresh skills - also has the distinct advantage of promoting a positive corporate culture.
+At a time when niche talent scarcity and high-demand skills shortages are impacting a large number of sectors, identifying overlaps in ability and mismatches in skills allows companies to close gaps in a sustainable way.
+Retraining, upskilling, and redeploying existing talent where possible or seeking alternative talent pools to train for an organisation’s specific needs promotes a positive corporate culture that is up-to-date in terms of skills and knowledge.

 This type of data can also be used to implement a policy of growing your own internal talent, which can subsequently help to close projected gaps in the future.